topxeq/gox/README.md

 ## 7. Library Reference

-First, since Gox is based on Qlang/Anko and written by Golang, most of the core libraries of Golang will be available.
-So try to import the modules from Golang(but Golang installation is not required), and refer to the Golang documents([here](https://golang.org/doc/), [here](https://pkg.go.dev/) or [here](http://docscn.studygolang.com/)).
-In addition, you can browse Qlang's, Anko's, Goja's, [Govcl](https://gitee.com/ying32/govcl/wikis/pages)'s and Giu's documents.
+First, since Gox is based on Qlang and written by Golang, most of the core libraries of Golang will be available.
+So try to use the modules from Golang(but Golang installation is not required), and refer to the Golang documents([here](https://golang.org/doc/), [here](https://pkg.go.dev/) or [here](http://docscn.studygolang.com/)).
+In addition, you can browse Qlang's, [Govcl](https://gitee.com/ying32/govcl/wikis/pages)'s and Giu's documents.

-The default Golang packages available(could imported in Gox code while using Anko engine) include: bytes, encoding/json, errors, flag, fmt, image, image/color, image/draw, image/jpg, image/png, io, io.ioutil, log, math, math/big, math/rand, net, net/http, net/http/cookiejar, net/url, os, os/exec, os/signal, path, path/filepath, regexp, runtime, sort, strconv, strings, sync, time.
+Most of the standard Golang packages are available include: bytes, encoding/json, errors, flag, fmt, image, image/color, image/draw, image/jpg, image/png, io, io.ioutil, log, math, math/big, math/rand, net, net/http, net/http/cookiejar, net/url, os, os/exec, os/signal, path, path/filepath, regexp, runtime, sort, strconv, strings, sync, time.

 Library tk (github.com/topxeq/tk) is the most frequently used package in Gox, the documents are [here](https://godoc.org/github.com/topxeq/tk) or [here](https://pkg.go.dev/github.com/topxeq/tk).